alco/porcelain/README.md

 config :porcelain, :goon_stop_timeout, <integer>
 ```

 This setting is used by `Porcelain.Process.stop/1`.
-It specifes the number of seconds `goon` will
+It specifies the number of seconds `goon` will
 wait for the external process to terminate before it sends `SIGKILL` to it.
 Default timeout is 10
 seconds.